lucaswysocky/NeuralNets/README.md

 The notebooks feature an array of practice exercises for implementing Convolutional Neural Networks and Recurrent Neural Networks.

-The *breast-cancer-calssification* folder is an implementation of the tutorial from pyimagesearch.com: https://www.pyimagesearch.com/2019/02/18/breast-cancer-classification-with-keras-and-deep-learning/
+The *breast-cancer-classification* folder is an implementation of the tutorial from pyimagesearch.com: https://www.pyimagesearch.com/2019/02/18/breast-cancer-classification-with-keras-and-deep-learning/
 The goal is to train a CNN using breast histopathology images (from https://www.kaggle.com/paultimothymooney/breast-histopathology-images/) to predict if a sample shows invasive Ductal Carcinoma (IDC), the most common of all breast cancer.